jakobod/sample-generator/README.md

 ### Windows instructions
 no idea.
 I think you need to import this project somehow and load the CMakeLists.txt into your IDE.
 If you know more than me, please dont hesitate and tell me :+1:

+# Feedback
+If you happen to find a bug or anything that you think is off with this program, feel free to open an issue/pullrequest.